cafriheliks/notes/README.md

 Next, use a scheduling tool or planner to plan out your day or week.
 Allocate time for each task, including breaks and time to handle any unexpected issues that may arise.
 Having a plan will keep you organized and on track, ensuring that your projects stay on schedule.
  - 来自帮助助手

+# 2024-02-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs and difficulties in debugging or extending functionality.
+Always consider the long-term implications of your design decisions and remember that clarity today can save hours of work tomorrow."

+"Also remember, 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on making your code correct first, then optimize where and when performance bottlenecks are proven, not assumed."

+Lastly, "Code is read much more often than it is written."
+This emphasizes the importance of writing for human comprehension as well as machine execution.
+Your future self, or another developer, will thank you for clear, well-structured code.